tonymillion/Reachability/README.md

 *DO NOT OPEN BUGS UNTIL YOU HAVE TESTED ON DEVICE*

+**BEFORE YOU OPEN A BUG ABOUT iOS6/iOS5 build errors, use Tag 3.2 or 3.1 as they support assign types**

 ## Requirements

 Once you have added the `.h/m` files to your project, simply: